A Model and Survey of Distributed Data-Intensive Systems: Discussion

-In distributed scenarios, the coordination between workers may easily become a bottleneck.
-Avoiding or reducing coordination is a recurring principle in the design of all data-intensive systems.
-Most DPSs circumvent this problem by forcing developers to think in terms of functional and data-parallel transformations.
-As state is absent or local to tasks, tasks may freely proceed in parallel.
-Coordination, if present, is limited to barrier synchronization in systems that support iterative jobs (e.g., iterative dataflow systems and graph processing systems).
 Conversely, DMSs require coordination to control concurrent access to shared state from multiple jobs.
 Indeed, the approach to coordination is the main criterion we used to classify them in \s{systems_db}.
 NoSQL systems partition state by key: they either only support jobs that operate on individual keys or relinquish group guarantees for jobs that span multiple keys, effectively treating accesses to different keys as if they came from independent jobs that do not coordinate with each other.
 NewSQL systems do not entirely avoid coordination, but try to limit the situations in which it is required or its cost.
 In our analysis we identified four main approaches to reach this goal: \begin{inparaenum} \item use of precise clocks~\cite{corbett:TOCS:2013:Spanner}, \item pre-ordering of jobs and deterministic execution~\cite{thomson:SIGMOD:2012:Calvin}, \item explicit partitioning strategies to maximize jobs executed (sequentially) in a single slot~\cite{stonebraker:IEEEB:2013:voltdb}, \item primary-based protocols that delegate the scheduling of all read-write jobs to a single worker~\cite{verbitski:SIGMOD:2017:Aurora}. \end{inparaenum} In addition, all DMSs adopt strategies that optimize the execution of read-only jobs and minimize their impact on read-write jobs.
 They include the use of replicas to serve read-only jobs and multi-version concurrency control to let read-only jobs access a consistent view of the state without conflicting with read-write jobs.

-A deep understanding of the performance implications of different coordination avoidance strategies under various workloads is an interesting research problem, which may open the room for dynamic adaptation strategies.
+An open area of investigation for future research is a detailed study of the assumptions and performance implications of coordination avoidance strategies under different workloads.
+This study could guide the selection of the best strategies for the scenario at hand and open the room for dynamic adaptation mechanisms.